TaitoUnited/full-stack-template/PROJECT.md

 # Contacts

-> NOTE: Contacts are read in package.json.
-Do not modify the headers of the development and maintenance chapters, and do not add any extra content in them either.
+> NOTE: Contacts are used in package.json.
+Do not modify the headers of the development and maintenance chapters, and do not add any extra content in the chapters either.

 ## Development